 John Humphrys, respected journalist and host of BBC Radio 4’s Today programme found himself verbally scrambling twice this week.

 Those of us who appreciated his timely and humourous book, Lost for Wordscertainly felt for him.

-One of the most surprising assertions in ‘Lost for Words’ is that journalists themselves are the ‘guardians’ of language.
-I must admit, although I greatly enjoyed the book, and have recommended it, I did laugh then.
-I had wondered what the poets, novelists, playwrights, preachers and English professors might think of that.
+One of the most surprising assertions in Lost for Words is that journalists themselves are the ‘guardians’ of language.
+I must admit, although I greatly enjoyed the book, and have recommended it, I had to laugh.
+I had wondered what the poets, novelists, playwrights, preachers and – even – English professors might think of that.

 The moral of this story for anyone regularly involved in public speaking is surely the statement in the Book of Proverbs 10:19 ‘When there are many words, transgression is unavoidable, but he who restrains his lips is wise.’

-The funniest instance of this I ever heard was from Simon Pettit, a minister, who, when conducting a wedding gave out this mind-boggling spoonerism: ‘We are here today to witness Gareth and Nadine being joyfully loined in holy matrimony!’
+The funniest instance of this I ever heard was from Simon Pettit, a pastor, who, when conducting a wedding gave out this mind-boggling spoonerism: ‘We are here today to witness Gareth and Nadine being joyfully loined in holy matrimony!’
 The congregation tried, but could not repress their laughter for long until Simon was forced to ask, ‘Why are they laughing?’

 Being lost for words can produce embarrassed silence, an outburst of laughter or the need for a humble apology all in one week, one day, even in one conversation!
 Maybe we shouldn’t be too hard on good Mr. Humphrys after all.